Radiological Medical Physics

 The program provides students with a thorough didactic grounding in fundatmental and specialized medical physics, with hands-on experience using state-of-the-art equipment, and is fully accredited by the Commission on Accreditation of Medical Physics Programs (CAMPEP).

-Doctor of Philosophy in Radiological Medical Physics
+Doctor of Philosophy in Radiation and Radiological Sciences

 The PhD program is based on the MS program in terms of course work and clinical training.
 It provides students with intensive and in-depth training in research and clinic work to prepare them for a successful career in academics, clinical service, or industry.

-The UK Radiological Medical Physics program:
+The Features of UK Medical Physics programs:

 - Provides intensive clinical training